Delinquency Case Rate Trends

 - For white juveniles, the delinquency case rate grew steadily between 1985 and 1996, increasing 38% during this period.
 Since reaching its peak, the rate declined 44% between 1996 and 2012, resting at its lowest level since 1985.

 - For American Indian juveniles, the delinquency case rate generally increased between 1985 and 1992, then declined through 2013.
 By 2013, the rate fell 66% from the 1992 peak, reaching its lowest point during the 1985-2013 period.

-- The delinquency case rate for black juveniles in 2011 was more than twice the rate for American Indian juveniles and white juveniles and more than eight times the rate for Asian/NHPI juveniles.
+- The delinquency case rate for black juveniles in 2012 was more than twice the rate for American Indian juveniles and white juveniles and nearly nine times the rate for Asian/NHPI juveniles.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: